imba/imba.io/content/styling.md

 imba.mount do <app-root[d:grid gap:4 p:4]>
 ```

-## Inline styles
+# Inline Styles

 You can add inline styles on any element using `[style-properties]` syntax.
-You can think of this as an inlined anonymous class with a bunch of css properties.
+Think of this as an inlined anonymous class with a bunch of css properties.
 Instead of coming up with an arbitrary class name and adding styles somewhere else, you can simply add them to elements directly:
 ```imba
 <div[position:relative display:flex flex-direction:row padding:2rem]>
 ```